igarridot/GoogleCloudStatusExporter/README.md

 - Allows you to filter issues based on GCP [product names](https://status.cloud.google.com) (left column)
 - Allows you to filter issues based on alert [geographical zones](https://cloud.google.com/docs/geography-and-regions#internal_services).
 - Allows you to filter by only firing alerts or by all alerts including the resolved ones.
+- You can store last incident status as a label content if you need it.
 - The timeseries has a value based on the alert severity.

 ---------------------------------